GenesisFR/HowToBecomeGoodAtShooters/README.md

 - should be deployed in locations where the hologram is visible to enemies but not its base, such as elevated positions or behind low covers (better if it's in an unreachable location)
 - in groups, avoid placing it near doorways or teammates
 - its duration can be greatly extended with an Artificer Hive
+- its skill tier can't decrease after deploying it
 - mobs shooting it will be pulsed (and therefore proc Spotter) for a short time
 - useful in PVP to catch a player off guard as it hides your nameplate until it's destroyed